gigayak/buildsystem/README.md

 `git log` indicates that development began in February 2015.

-The first successful boot (i.e. made it into a userland shell) of the non-bootstrapped distribution was on Friday, January 15, 2016, at 5:46PM Pacific Time.
+The first successful boot (i.e. made it into a userland shell) of the non-self-hosted distribution was on Friday, January 15, 2016, at 5:46PM Pacific Time.

+The first successful boot of the self-hosted distribution was on Saturday, September 10, 2016, at 12:33PM Pacific Time.